GrupaZero/platform/readme.md

 Create and configure database:
  - create database and user
- - copy .env.example as .env in root directory and put your credentials in it
+ - copy .env.example as .env in root directory and put your credentials in to it

  ```
  DB_HOST=localhost